afewell-hh/docs/docs/how-to/deploying-cli.md

 ---
 title: Deploying Hedgehog CLI
 version: Hedgehog v1.0.0
+last-verified: 2025-04-25
+hedgehog-release: v1.0.0
 type: How-to
 ---

 ## Overview

 This guide provides detailed, step-by-step instructions for deploying the Hedgehog CLI (`hhfab`) on supported platforms.
 It covers prerequisites, obtaining access, installation, initial configuration, and basic validation.
 The goal is to ensure you can reliably install and prepare the CLI for use with Hedgehog Fabric and VLAB environments.

+> **Security Warning:**
+> When using `curl | sh` or other install scripts, always review the script before running it.
+> Download scripts from trusted sources only.
+> See the [official install instructions](../getting-started/download.md) and [Security Model](../explanation/security-model.md) for more details.

 ---